mhanauer/CCPEConceptMapping/README.md

 library(cluster)

 ```
 The artificial data set that we have included fifteen items summed across 15 people in a concept mapping brainstorming session.
 The structure of the dataset is similar to a correlation matrix where each side of the diagonals (zero in this case) are a mirror of each other.
-Zero is placed into the diagonals because each item is always placed into the same category by each person, therefore, it the diagonals have no inherent meaning.
+10 is placed into the diagonals because each item is always placed into the same category by each person; therefore the diagonals will always equal the number of people who sorted the responses.
 ```{r}
 setwd("~/Desktop")
 datTest = read.csv("datCorMD.csv", header = TRUE)